Orion the Hunter and the Milky Way

 Throughout December, the constellation Orion is up by mid-evening; by that, we mean by midway between your local sunset and your local midnight).
 Like all of the starry sky, as Earth moves around the sun, Orion rises earlier each evening, and, by late December, Orion is seen at nightfall or early evening.
 That’s true for the Southern and Northern Hemispheres, by the way.

 Orion is a summer constellation for the Southern Hemisphere.

 For us in the Northern Hemisphere associate Orion with winter nights.
 That’s because this constellation is up on our long December and January nights.

 Because so many people are familiar with Orion, this constellation is a great jumping off spot for finding the pathway of stars known as the Milky Way, assuming you have a dark sky.
-Given a dark sky, you can see this archway of stars running near Betelgeuse on the sky’s dome, as shown on the chart at the top of this post, and Yuri Beletsky’s photo above.
+Given a dark sky, you can see this archway of stars running near the bright ruddy star Betelgeuse, as shown on the chart at the top of this post, and Yuri Beletsky’s photo above.

 Looking at the Milky Way in our sky is looking edgewise into the disk of our galaxy.
 We see the galaxy as the combined glow of billions of stars.
 You may know that – in the month of August – the Milky Way appears broad and bright during the evening hours.
 At that time of year, in the evening, all of us on Earth are gazing toward the center of the galaxy.

 Now Earth has traveled in its orbit around the sun, and our evening sky is pointing out in a different direction.
 If you see the Milky Way near the constellation Orion this month, you might think it’s very faint in contrast to the August Milky Way.
 That’s because now we’re looking toward the galaxy’s outer edge, and there are fewer stars between us and intergalactic space.

 Bottom line: You can find one of the most famous constellations – Orion the Hunter – plus see the Milky Way tonight.